NS-25/intro-to-markdown-lab/README.md

   console.log("Hello, " + name + "!");
 }
 ```
 > Tip: Functions often perform actions, so naming with a verb can make it clear what the function does.
 Examples include fetchData( ), calculateArea( ), or printReport( ).
+>> Hello
+>>> This is a beautiful day.

 2. Calling a function